michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 The project's scope has been limited to the MISM program, so a clear and detailed story can be told.

-The primary consideration will be to develop an option or conclusion from the data to answer questions like
+The primary consideration will be to develop an opinion or conclusion from the data to answer questions like
 - Is the CMU MISM program worth the money?
 - Is a student likely to complete the program and get an offer?
 - Are companies paying more for MSISM students over the years?